staffing and structure healthy vs stuck

 Healthy ChurchesStuck Churches

-Structure around their strategy – They think strategy, then structure, and then people.Structure around their people – They think people, then structure, and then strategy.
+Structure around their strategy – They think strategy, then structure, then people.Structure around their people – They think people, then structure, then strategy.

 Right-size their staff team – They shoot for one full-time equivalent staff person for every 75 to 80 people in attendance.Overstaff for ministry – They have 50% more staff than growing, healthy churches.